sburnett/bismark-passive-server/README.markdown

 * `database_postgres.py` and `database_sqlite.py` are used by the previous
   classes to talk to the databases.

-* `harnesses.py` is the entry point for all processing.
-It runs a set of processors together on the raw updates.

 * `schema.sql` and `drop.sql` contain Postgres code for creating and destroying database tables for the ByteCountProcessor.
 * `materialized_views.sql` and `refresh_matviews.sql` are also used by
   ByteCountProcessor.
 * `generate_merge_functions.py` autogenerates extra Postgres functions for ByteCountProcessor.

-* `anonymize_data.py` syncs an anonymized copy of all the update files to another directory on the same machine.